SoapyEnigma/CardLab/README.md

 ## Card Biology

 ## To-Do List:
-- Add the x and + for attack damage.
+- Title screen / main menu?
-- Add trainers.
+- Add Trainers
-- Add icon element symbols to text.
+- Add a way to add element symbols to text
-- Reorganize/rewrite the entire program and get it out of main.cpp
+- Rewrite and organize code instead of keeping it all in one file

 ## Socials
 - [X/SoapyEnigma](https://x.com/SoapyEnigma)